 Meanwhile, immigration policies are being revised in response to the need for workers.
 There are useful updates, such as new specified skilled workers visas, and a comprehensive overhaul of the technical intern training program.

 President Taki emphasizes, "Japanese employees must also shift their mindset.
-They must understand the ethnic and racial dynamics, including tensions between different groups in various countries.
+They must understand the ethnic dynamics, including tensions between different groups in various countries.
 Our goal is to build teams of foreign workers who can independently manage sites."

 Young Workers from Asia